Shipbourne: The Fairlawne Estate

 The Fairlawne Estate is a 1,000 acre landed-estate which stretches from Shipbourne into neighbouring Plaxtol.
-It is currently owned by the Saudi Arabian horse-breeder, Prince Khalid Abdullah.
+It was formerly owned by the Saudi Arabian horse-breeder, Prince Khalid Abdullah.

 Vane Family: In Stuart times, the estate was the property of Sir Henry Vane the Elder, Secretary of State to Charles I. Sir Henry was created Lord-Lieutenant of Durham and the family later became one of the leading families in that county too.
-Sir Henry's eldest son, also called Harry and also knighted, became Governor of Massachusetts in 1635.
-Sir Henry Vane the Younger made valiant attempts to remain on the winning side during the difficult period of the English Civil War, but is probably noted for his inept handling of the aspiration: he had been a Royalist but then became a Roundhead, before switching back to being a Royalist under Charles I. He was executed in London after being reported as being 'too dangerous to live'.
+Sir Henry's eldest son, Sir Henry Vane the Younger, became Governor of Massachusetts in 1635.
+During the English Civil War he was a leading Parliamentarian and, after the Restoration, was executed for high treason in 1662.
 His body lies in the Vane family vault area of the crypt of Shipbourne church in an anthropoid (body shaped) lead shell coffin with many members of the Vane family.
 His ghost is said to wander the village.

-The son of one employee of the Vane family on the estate wrote a 700 verse blank poem about hop-growing.
-The poet Christopher Smart was born in 1722 at Fairlawne, where his father was steward.
+The poet Christopher Smart was born in 1722 at Fairlawne, where his father was steward, wrote a 700 verse blank poem about hop-growing.

 Cazalet Family: The Vane family were followed by the Cazalets.
 In 1880, Edward Cazalet built the church, dedicated to St Giles, plus a public house, originally named "The New Inn" and later renamed The Chaser, and several of the cottages which surround The Common.
 Major Peter Cazalet was the trainer of horses owned by Queen Elizabeth the Queen Mother.
 Many members of the Cazalet family are commemorated in the church.